 Planned Parenthood League of Massachusetts (PPLM) offers professional training on a variety of topics including sexuality, sexual health, education and prevention.
-All of our workshops are specifically designed to help participants develop the skills and awareness it takes to be effective sexuality educators.
+Our trainings and workshops are specifically designed to help participants develop the skills and awareness it takes to be effective sexuality educators.
 All professional training opportunities are facilitated by experienced PPLM professional training staff.

-SECS is our most popular training opportunity for foundational sexuality education.
-Participants develop the knowledge, skills, and comfort needed to deliver information and answer questions related to sexuality.
+SECS is our most popular training opportunity for foundational information about sexuality education.
+SECS is designed for educators who are seeking a basic foundation of knowledge in sexuality and sexual health information that they can share with their populations.
+Participants receive up-to-date information about protection methods, anatomy, puberty, sexual and gender identity, communication, and sexually transmitted infections; they also develop the knowledge, skills, and practice needed to deliver information and answer questions related to sexuality.
 Each session of this lively, interactive, 3-day seminar combines discussion and hands-on practical experience in specific subject areas.
-SECS is designed for educators of all experience levels and backgrounds, and provides a basic foundation of knowledge for participants to share sexuality and sexual health information with their populations.

 - Identify key elements of effective sexuality education.

 - Define harm reduction theory as it relates to imparting information related to sexuality education.